 Geneva Mini Guide

 Geneva is a fabulous city with so much to do and see.
 82 of its buildings are considered to be of national historical significance and seeing the most important, such as the Cathedral St-Pierre or the Museum of the International Red Cross is a must when in Geneva.

 From nearly every part of the city, the Jet d’Eau is visible.
 There, the fountain shoots water over 460 feet up into the air as one of the world’s highest fountains.
 Geneva is also famous for chocolate and many shops sell their own take on the delicious but naughty treat.
 Hire a car in Geneva to access many ski resorts within a 2hr drive.

 Geneva has had an important role in history as the birthplace of Calvinism and the former home of the International Red Cross.
 It is also famed for being a place to rest and recuperate in the fresh mountain air alongside the peaceful shores of Lake Geneva.
 This Swiss city is nestled in the Alps Mountains and is a favourite base for skiing holidays as you can get to Geneva Airport on any European airline.
 There are also many world wide carriers which fly to and from Geneva such as easyJet, Qatar Airways and United Airlines.

 If you are taking the train to Geneva and then picking up your Rhino hire car, Geneva’s train station has links to major Swiss cities such as Zurich

-as well as European destinations like Milan and Barcelona.
+as well as European destinations like Milan

 Renting a Rhino hire car at the airport gives you the freedom to head up into the mountains and we can arrange for you to have an off road vehicle with snow tyres if you like.
 There are a number of customized car rental skiing packages which are also available.